Fresh-Advance/development/README.md

 For the start:

+* Apache 2.4
+* PHP 7.3 fpm with xDebug, remote debuggind and error reporting enabled
-Preconfigured Apache 2.4 + PHP 7.3 fpm + MySQL 5.7 with adminer
+* MySQL 5.7 with adminer
+* Npm

 ## Quick start